Vacation rentals in Aberdeen

 Concrete, Copper and Wood (sleeps 5)

 A little different to what we normally do on Airbnb, pre-covid this was our much loved home.
-I would say our taste is eclectic as we love to mix antique furniture with new, industrial and things Peter has built himself (including a concrete Island to host evenings with family & friends) with key investment pieces.
-We are local artists enthusiasts as you will see.
-This apartment is very much about together time, there is a 55-inch tv for movie nights and a collection of board games to suit all.
+I would say our taste is eclectic, we love to mix antique furniture with new, industrial items & things Peter has built himself (including a concrete kitchen Island) & key investment pieces (like the Super-king master bed).
+We are local artists enthusiasts, as you will see.
+This apartment is very much about together time, there is a 55-inch tv for movie nights & a collection of board games to suit all.

 Hidden Gem -Sky TV -Free Parking -Fibre Broadband